pravalikakanika/Sprint-5/README.md

 - [References](#references)

+# Introduction

+This documentation serves as a guide for understanding how and why to use Terragrunt in your infrastructure-as-code workflows.
+It includes setup instructions, best practices, and usage patterns that can help teams scale their Terraform usage more effectively.

 # Terragrunt

 Terragrunt is a thin wrapper for Terraform that provides extra tools for keeping your Terraform configurations DRY (Don't Repeat Yourself), managing remote state, and working with multiple Terraform modules across environments and regions.